webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 ## How does WebRTC (the API) work

-This section shows how the Javascript API maps to the protocol.
+This section shows how the JavaScript API maps to the protocol.
 This isn't meant as an extensive demo of the WebRTC API, but more to create a mental model of how it all ties together.
 If you aren't familiar with either, it is ok.
 This could be a fun section to return to as you learn more!

-#### `new PeerConnection`
+#### `new RTCPeerConnection`
-The PeerConnection is the top-level 'WebRTC Session'.
+The `RTCPeerConnection` is the top-level 'WebRTC Session'.
 It contains all the protocols mentioned above.
 The subsystems are all allocated but nothing happens yet.

 #### `addTrack`